esi-neuroscience/esi-ntials/python/README.md

 ## Setup

-The enclosed conda [environment file](./conda_env.yml) can be used to reproducibly create a conda environment to run examples provided here:
+The enclosed conda [environment file](./conda_env.yml) can be used to reproducibly create a conda environment to run the examples provided here:

 ``` shell
 conda env create -f conda_env.yml